aneeshsoni/llm-over-dns/README.md

 1. **DNS Query**: You send a DNS TXT query where the domain name encodes your question
    ```
-   dig @127.0.0.1 -p 5353 what.is.the.meaning.of.life TXT +short
+   dig @127.0.0.1 -p 5353 summarize.interstellar.for.me TXT +short
    ```

-2. **Domain Parsing**: The DNS server extracts the domain labels `["what", "is", "the", "meaning", "of", "life"]`
+2. **Domain Parsing**: The DNS server extracts the domain labels `["summarize", "interstellar", "for", "me"]`

-3. **Text Reconstruction**: Labels are joined with spaces to form the question: `"what is the meaning of life"`
+3. **Text Reconstruction**: Labels are joined with spaces to form the question: `"summarize interstellar for me"`

-4. **LLM Processing**: The question is sent to your chosen LLM provider (OpenAI, Anthropic, or Gemini)
+4. **LLM Processing**: The question is sent to your chosen LLM provider (OpenAI or Anthropic)

 5. **Response Formatting**: The LLM response is chunked to fit DNS TXT record limits (≤255 bytes per string)